drinkbird/drinkbird.github.io/about.md

 permalink: /about/
 page-key: about
 image:
-  feature: about_google2.jpg
+  feature: about_ontherock.jpg
 ---

 ### Background

-Hello, I'm Tasos Piotopoulos!
-As a Lead Software Engineer, I function as a force multiplier for software delivery teams.
-My multifaceted role encompasses hands-on coding, steering technical architecture, and guiding engineers to achieve their fullest potential.
-Since entering the tech scene in 2005, I've tackled complex challenges and delivered high-quality solutions across a diverse set of industries.
-But my efforts go beyond just the technical aspects; I'm deeply invested in developing professionals in both their hard and soft skills.
+Hello, I'm Tasos Piotopoulos.
+I am a Lead Software Engineer focused on building teams that deliver better software.
+My work blends hands-on coding, technical architecture and mentoring engineers so they can thrive in their craft and careers.
+Since 2005, I have worked in diverse industries, shaping systems and teams that create measurable business value while growing the people behind them.

-Leading engineering teams of various sizes, I've overseen technology projects that have either saved or generated tens of millions of dollars for businesses ranging from startups to Fortune 500 companies.
-Armed with a Master's degree in Software Engineering and Distributed Systems from University College Dublin, I also apply academic rigor to tackle real-world problems.
+I have led engineering teams of different sizes and guided projects that generated or saved tens of millions of dollars for organizations from startups to Fortune 500 companies.
+My academic foundation includes a Master's in Software Engineering and Distributed Systems from University College Dublin, and I am currently pursuing an MBA at Frederick University Cyprus.
+This combination of technical and business studies helps me bridge engineering excellence with organizational impact.

-In terms of technical expertise, my skill set spans Cloud-Native Distributed Systems, Site Reliability Engineering, and DevOps practices.
-Throughout my career, I've been hands-on with multiple programming languages such as Scala, Java, F#, and C#, and familiarized myself with key tools and platforms like Azure, GCP, AWS, MongoDB Atlas, Kafka, Docker, and Kubernetes.
+My technical experience spans cloud-native distributed systems, SRE, and DevOps.
+Over the years, I have mostly worked with Java, Scala, C#, F#, and Python, and built solutions on Azure, GCP, AWS, and Kubernetes, often integrating platforms such as MongoDB Atlas, Kafka, and Docker.

-But the quest for growth isn't solely a personal mission; I aim to uplift others along the way.
-Through blogging, creating online courses, hosting tech meet-ups, and speaking at various platforms, I'm committed to sharing valuable insights and experiences.
-Let's connect and learn together.
-Find me here on [drinkbird.com](https://blog.drinkbird.com) or on [LinkedIn](https://linkedin.com/in/piotopoulos).
+I believe growth is best when shared.
+Through blogging, teaching, organizing meetups and public speaking, I aim to pass on what I have learned and keep learning from others.
+You can find me on [drinkbird.com](https://blog.drinkbird.com) or [LinkedIn](https://linkedin.com/in/piotopoulos).

 ### What is this blog about?

-The tech landscape is not just about code; it's about leadership, too.
-You don't have to choose between being a great engineer and an inspiring leader — you can be both.
+The tech landscape is driven by code and leadership.
+You don't have to choose between being a great engineer and an inspiring leader.
+You can be both!
 In a profession where speed often trumps quality and shortcuts are the norm, it's easy to lose sight of the bigger picture.
-And all too often, we find ourselves mired in technical debt, team burnout, and dwindling productivity.
+Technical debt and burnout are challenges we find ourselves facing again and again.

 This stops here.

-Welcome to a blog dedicated to empowering engineers to lead, in code and in character.
-Here, you'll find not just tutorials and technical guides but also advice on soft skills, leadership, and career growth.
-Whether you're a new graduate or a seasoned pro, there's something here to help you level up both your technical expertise and your ability to inspire and guide a team.
+This blog explores engineering leadership through both code and collaboration.
+The goal is to show that technical excellence and people leadership are not separate paths.
+Here you will find tutorials, technical deep dives and reflections on soft skills, leadership and career growth.
+Whether you are starting your career or guiding a team of your own, my aim is to help you grow as both an engineer and a leader.

-Your transformation into a tech leader starts now.
-Ready to join the journey?
-You're in the right place.

 <ul class="list-inline gallery">
     <li>